 Where I’ve been, specifically

-I was busy during my two years as a graduate student at the Walter Cronkite School of Journalism at Arizona State University (I received my master’s in mass communication in 2017).
+I was busy during my two years as a graduate student at the Walter Cronkite School of Journalism at Arizona State University (I received my master’s of mass communication in 2017).
 For eight months, I investigated state takeovers of school districts with News21, creating a first-of-its-kind database.
 As an investigative reporter with Cronkite News, I was the senior producer and lead reporter on HookedRx, a documentary about prescription opioid abuse that aired simulcast on every one of Arizona’s TV stations.

 Before grad school, I spent a little more than a year producing EyeOpener, a nationally syndicated morning show for Tribune Media in Dallas, Texas.
 That job came after a year working as a production assistant in documentaries.